ToTheBeginning/PuLID/docs/pulid_for_flux.md

 #### fp8 + offload  (for consumer-grade GPUs)
 To use fp8, you need to make sure you have installed `requirements-fp8.txt`, it includes `optimum-quanto` and higher version of PyTorch.
+We use `flux-dev-fp8` checkpoint from [XLabs-AI/flux-dev-fp8](https://huggingface.co/XLabs-AI/flux-dev-fp8), it will be automatically downloaded.
+You can also download it manually and put it in the models folder

 Run `python app_flux.py --offload --fp8 --onnx_provider cpu`, the peak memory is under 15GB, this is for GPU with 16GB memory.